spyderbat/eval/guidebook/src/lateral/outside.md

     (ALL) NOPASSWD: ALL
 ```

 Looks like we have full sudo access to this machine (and we don't even need to know the password).
-So, let's make a new user to be able to get back into this machine, just in case the ssh key gets rotated.
+So, let's make a new user to be able to get back into this machine, just in case the SSH key gets rotated.
 First, add the user:

 ```sh
 sudo adduser backdoor